ppfenning/docker-hadoop/README.md

 If you need to extend some other configuration file, refer to base/entrypoint.sh bash script.

-#### Note: This has been adapted from Big Data Europe's docker image
+### Note: This has been forked from Big Data Europe's docker image.
+Thank you to all contributors!